-(a) competent independent advice contemplated by Rule 2 to the offeree company regarding the transaction, the controlling position which it will create and the effect which this will have on shareholders generally;

-- (b) full details of the maximum potential controlling holding of voting rights:- - where this is dependent upon the outcome of underwriting arrangements, it should be assumed that the potential controlling shareholders will, in addition to any other entitlement, take up their full underwriting participation; and - (ii) where convertible securities, warrants, options or other subscription rights are to be issued, the potential controlling holding of voting rights must be indicated on the assumption that only the controlling shareholders will convert or exercise the subscription rights, and will do so in full and at the earliest opportunity (the date of which must also be given); - (c) where the maximum potential holding of voting rights resulting from the proposed transaction will exceed 52% of the voting rights of the company, specific and prominent reference to this possibility and to the fact that the potential controlling shareholders may increase their holding without incurring any further obligation under Rule 26 to make a general offer; - (d) in cases where the potential controlling shareholding will be held by more than one person, the identity of the potential controlling shareholders and their individual potential holding of voting rights in addition to the information required under paragraph 4(k) of this Schedule VI below; - (e) a statement that the Executive has agreed, subject to approval by independent shareholders, to waive any obligations to make a general offer which might result from the transaction;
+- (a) competent independent advice contemplated by Rule 2 to the offeree company regarding the transaction, the controlling position which it will create and the effect which this will have on shareholders generally; - (b) full details of the maximum potential controlling holding of voting rights:- - where this is dependent upon the outcome of underwriting arrangements, it should be assumed that the potential controlling shareholders will, in addition to any other entitlement, take up their full underwriting participation; and - (ii) where convertible securities, warrants, options or other subscription rights are to be issued, the potential controlling holding of voting rights must be indicated on the assumption that only the controlling shareholders will convert or exercise the subscription rights, and will do so in full and at the earliest opportunity (the date of which must also be given); - (c) where the maximum potential holding of voting rights resulting from the proposed transaction will exceed 50% of the voting rights of the company, specific and prominent reference to this possibility and to the fact that the potential controlling shareholders may increase their holding without incurring any further obligation under Rule 26 to make a general offer; - (d) in cases where the potential controlling shareholding will be held by more than one person, the identity of the potential controlling shareholders and their individual potential holding of voting rights in addition to the information required under paragraph 4(k) of this Schedule VI below; - (e) a statement that the Executive has agreed, subject to approval by independent shareholders, to waive any obligations to make a general offer which might result from the transaction;

-- (f) Note 1 to Rule 8 (documents to be on display); - (g) Rule 9.2, paragraphs 1, 2, 3, 6 and 10 of Schedule I and paragraphs 6, 7 and 8 of Schedule II (information to shareholders which must include full details of the assets, if any, being injected); - (h) Rules 9.3 and 9.4 (responsibility statements, etc.); - Rules 10 and 11 (profit forecasts, financial information, merger benefits statements and asset valuations relating to the offeree company or relating to assets being acquired by the offeree company); - (j) paragraph 14 of Schedule I and paragraph 11 of Schedule II (arrangements in connection with the proposal); - (k) paragraph 4 of Schedule I and paragraph 2 of Schedule II (disclosure of shareholdings and dealings).
-Dealings should be covered for the 6 months prior to the announcement of the proposals until the latest practicable date prior to the posting of the circular but dealings by persons in categories 2(iii), (iv) or (v) of paragraph 2 of Schedule II need not be disclosed; - (l) paragraph 9 of Schedule II (material contracts); - (m) paragraph 13 of Schedule II (service contracts of directors and proposed directors); and - (n) paragraphs 3 to 5 of Schedule II (share capital of the offeree company).
+- (f) Note 1 to Rule 8 and paragraph 14 of Schedule II (documents to be on display); - (g) Rule 9.2, paragraphs 1, 2, 3, 6 and 10 of Schedule I and paragraphs 6, 7 and 8 of Schedule II (information to shareholders which must include full details of the assets, if any, being injected); - (h) Rules 9.3 and 9.4 (responsibility statements, etc.); - Rules 10 and 11 (profit forecasts, financial information, merger benefits statements and asset valuations relating to the offeree company or relating to assets being acquired by the offeree company); - (j) paragraph 14 of Schedule I and paragraphs 10, 11 and 12 of Schedule II (arrangements in connection with the proposal); - (k) paragraph 4 of Schedule I and paragraph 2 of Schedule II (disclosure of shareholdings and dealings).
+Dealings should be covered for the 6 months prior to the announcement of the proposals until the latest practicable date prior to the posting of the circular but dealings by persons in categories 2(iii), (iv) or (v) of paragraph 2 of Schedule II need not be disclosed.
+Paragraph 2(vi) is applicable and directors' voting intention must be disclosed; - (1) paragraph 9 of Schedule II (material contracts); - (m) paragraph 13 of Schedule II (service contracts of directors and proposed directors); and - (n) paragraphs 3 to 5 of Schedule II (share capital of the offeree company).